EnhancedRealityXR/HMDPose/README.md

 ## Supported Devices

 - Tested on Meta Quest 3, but should work on any standalone Headset that supports OpenXR.
 May require adjustments to the Unity Android/OpenXR Build settings.

+## Implementing HMD Pose in your own OpenXR Unity Project

+- Copy **Assets/Scenes/ForwardHMDPose.cs** to the matching directory of your OpenXR Unity Project and attach the script to an empty GameObject in the Scene.

 ## License